thenewmona/GWG-mona-s-resturantReview/Resources/notes.md

 Therese Yason (FEND) [9:12 AM]
 My husband's brothers are colorblind or have red-green deficiency so I kind of know how it is.
 You can reduce the value of the purple to a pale purple, though, so you can still keep the color scheme intact.

+11/10/2018

+Worked with Sonam and Danny on my service worker and still can not figure out why it won't work Going to submit to see what the reviewer says